Hearing loss can develop at any age and may be caused by many different factors. Did you know that there are three types of hearing loss?

 - Finding that some sounds seem too loud or too soft

 If you have two or more of these signs or symptoms, you may be missing some of the soundtracks to your life.
 Accessible Hearing provides assessments, evaluations, treatments, and comprehensive rehabilitative services for children and adults with common and complex auditory conditions.
 We also provide several hearing aid, implant, and hearing protector fittings and services.

-Take the next step to bringing hearing back to your life by contacting audiologist, Dr. Joe “Tripp” Griffith, III, today at 504-738-4557 to schedule your hearing evaluation.
+Take the next step to bring hearing back to your life by contacting audiologist Dr. Joe “Tripp” Griffith, III, today at 504-738-4557 to schedule your hearing evaluation.